spookylukey/django-views-the-right-way/source/policies.rst

 (See the `full code example here
 <https://github.com/spookylukey/django-views-the-right-way/tree/master/code/the_right_way/policies>`_)

-Our checker simply checks for the existence of an attribute on the view function that indicates that the security policy has been applied.
+Our decorator simply checks for the existence of an attribute on the view function that indicates that the security policy has been applied.
 I’ve defined it using a constant with a leading underscore here to indicate that you are not supposed to import this constant, but instead use it via one of several decorators that apply the policy.
 Using our “premium required” example from before, one of those decorators might look like this:

 .. code-block:: python